 3This course will focus on nutritional education issues relevant to those interested in health and wellness for the general population, as well as those working with eating disorders clients.
 Discussion will include: basic concepts of nutrition science and nutritional needs, evaluation of weight management methods, investigation of food facts and fallacies, different diet plans, i.e. vegetarian, sports nutrition.
 Information will be presented on how the nutritionist, counselor or health educator applies nutritional information to their clients or students.
 The course will also include how to present information in nutritional counseling and education for the eating disorder client.
 Prerequisite: CO/HL 5160 or permission of instructor.
 Also presented as CO 5180.

 3The focus of the course will be to increase the student's knowledge of the effects eating disorders have on the body's medical systems and the physiologic function.
 Discussion will include diagnostic criteria and a multidisciplinary, integrative approach to assessment and management of each disorder.
 Emphasis will be placed on the evaluation of each body system, as well as prevention and treatment of medical complications.
 Prerequisite: CO/HL 5160.
 Also presented as CO 5190.

 With your advisor, you’ll choose nine credits of electives appropriate to your program of study.

 1-3HL 5150 Eating Disorders ClinicalThis clinical experience is a capstone course for those enrolled in the eating disorders certificate program.
 Students will be able to choose a focus on awareness, prevention, and education experience or a clinical experience working in an eating disorders treatment facility for 120 hours.
 Prerequisite: 12 credits of Eating Disorders certificate program.

-- Total for MEd in Health Education, Eating Disorders Concentration – 33 credits
+- Minimum Total for MEd in Health Education, Eating Disorders Concentration – 33 credits

 NH Eating Disorders Resource Directory